polkadot-developers/substrate-developer-hub.github.io/docs/index.md

 and configuration.

-Despite being "completely generic", it comes with both standards and conventions - particularly with the Substrate Runtime Module Library ([SRML](conceptual/runtime/srml.md)) - regarding the underlying data-structures that power the STF, thereby making rapid blockchain development a reality.
+Despite being "completely generic", it comes with both standards and conventions - particularly with the Substrate runtime module library (a.k.a [FRAME](conceptual/runtime/frame.md)) - regarding the underlying data-structures that power the STF, thereby making rapid blockchain development a reality.

 ## Usage